ArpithaDas/Assignments/README.md

 # Assignments

-This file has some begginer Data Science Algorithm programs
+This file has Data Science Algorithm programs